Sex segregation: Motivated by safety or privacy

 Some sex segregation occurs for reasons of safety and privacy.
 Worldwide, laws often mandate sex segregation in public toilets, changing rooms, showers, and similar spaces, based on a common perceived need for privacy.
 This type of segregation policy can protect against sexual harassment and sexual abuse.
-To combat groping, street harassment, and eve teasing of women in crowded public places, some countries have also designated women only spaces.
+To combat groping, street harassment, and what in India is called 'eve teasing', of women in crowded public places, some countries have also designated women-only spaces.
 For example, sex-segregated buses, women-only passenger cars, and compartments on trains have been introduced in Mexico, Japan, the Philippines, the UAE and other countries to reduce sexual harassment.